BIOLOGY AND FERTILITY OF SOILS

 ACTA AGRICULTURAE SCANDINAVICA SECTION B-SOIL AND PLANT SCIENCE, published by Taylor & Francis AS, is a distinguished journal dedicated to the fields of Agronomy, Crop Science, and Soil Science.
 With an impressive impact factor, and categorized in Q2 for both Agronomy and Crop Science and Soil Science as of 2023, this journal is an essential resource for researchers, professionals, and students aiming to advance their understanding of soil-plant interactions and sustainable agricultural practices.
 Operating since 1992 and continuing through to 2024, ACTA aims to publish high-quality, peer-reviewed research that encourages the applicability of advanced scientific knowledge in real-world agricultural settings.
 While the journal is not open access, it remains widely accessible through institutional subscriptions, reflecting its commitment to disseminating essential findings and fostering innovation in soil and plant science worldwide.
 Nestled in the vibrant academic environment of Norway, ACTA AGRICULTURAE SCANDINAVICA serves as a key platform for nurturing groundbreaking research that informs sustainable agricultural policies and practices globally.

-Empowering the future of soil use and management.
+Empowering the next generation of soil scientists.